 If you’ve been in a long term relationship and live with your partner but are wanting to separate, what do you do?

 Where do you stand financially if you bought a house together, own cars together or have savings that you have both contributed to?

 There are a few things that you can put into place that will clearly set out where each party stands in terms of finances, pensions and property.
 The first is:

 Cohabitation agreement – during the course of the relationship

 This agreement is ideally entered into before you cohabit during the course of the relationship when everything is going well.
 This takes the pressure off as both parties are aware of what would happen in the event that the relationship did fail.

 Deed of separation upon breakdown of the relationship

 This is an agreement which allows for a lot of provisions to be taken into consideration as the relationship fails.
 It can accommodate for finances, mortgages and outgoings, pensions, property and possessions and who is responsible for or entitled to each of these different assets.
-However, as it does not involve a court process, the deed clearly it has to be agreed.
+However, as it does not involve a court process, the deed has to be agreed.